espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

 ![](../_static/signature_block.png)

-- SHA is calculated from all TLV entries except SIGNATURE_BLOCK_TLV.
+- SHA256 is calculated from all TLV entries except SIGNATURE_BLOCK_TLV.
-- Signature Block TLV is created with generated signature block using SHA and signing key.
+- Signature Block TLV is created with generated signature block using SHA256 and signing key.
 - Signature Block TLV will be appended at the end of all entries.

 ## 2. Secure Verification